zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 ```
 management.endpoints.web.exposure.include=snapshot-event-creation,your-other-endpoints,...`
 ```
 and if one or more Spring Beans implement the `org.zalando.nakadiproducer.snapshots.SnapshotEventGenerator` interface.
-Otherwise (or if the generator is not for the event type you requested), the library will respond with an error message when you request a snapshot creation.
-The request body (the "filter specifier") of the trigger request will be passed as a string parameter to the SnapshotEventGenerator's `generateSnapshots` method.
+The optional filter specifier of the trigger request will be passed as a string parameter to the SnapshotEventGenerator's `generateSnapshots` method and may be null, if none is given.

 We provide a `SimpleSnapshotEventGenerator` to ease bean creation using a more functional style:
 ```java